 That’s the majesty of his music.
 It’s the music of a child, of a child loved by God and adored by people but died destitute at 33.

-All it takes is to listen to the first part of Eine kleine Nachtmusik and you’ll see.
+All it takes is to listen to the first part of Eine kleine Nachtmusik and you’ll see for yourselves.

 Some –controversial- studies conducted on Mozart’s work the last years, showed the following finding: